l3gacyb3ta/corgi/README.md

 # corgi
 A new thing for doggo.ninja
-This is a cli for doggo.ninja, it should be pretty nice and useful.
+This is a cli for doggo.ninja, it should be pretty helpful and useful.
 ## Refrence:
 ```
 Usage: